 Debt consolidation mortgages come with a structured payment plan and an assured pay-off date.
 Payment schedules vary: weekly, biweekly, semi-monthly or monthly over a negotiated term.
 Refinancing fees apply, such as appraisals, title search, title insurance and legal fees.

 Do your homework before committing to a debt consolidation mortgage.
 Know the benefits and drawbacks.
 You might pay a prepayment chargeOpens a popup. depending on your mortgage option.
-Find the right mortgage for you with our mortgage selector.

 Home equity is the difference between the value of your home and the remaining mortgage balance.
 Your home equity increases as you pay off your mortgage and as your home goes up in value.